 People are going, “Oh, more original content, yeah, I’m willing to pay 50 cents more or a buck more, sure.
 If you’re going to charge me a buck more and I’m not getting any new content, it’s not valuable.
 I’ll go to Hulu and compete on price.”

 I think that companies in the SaaS world tend to look at churn as a negative thing and respond in a very defensive way.
 It’s better to say, “Let’s attack churn from an offensive position.
 How will we eliminate it before it happens?” versus trying to run win-back campaigns like giving away three months free.

-I did want to ask about that offensive versus defensive difference in strategy.
+I did want to ask about the offensive versus the defensive difference in strategy.
 How do those two different approaches look?
-I think a lot of people hear about churn as the most important KPI, yet they might not really know that there’s those two different ways to look at it.
+I think a lot of people hear about churn as the most important KPI, yet they might not really know that there are these two different ways to look at it.